Fulfilling potential one breath at a time.

 Popularity builds and ten new students join the group.
 Fulufhelo, Bongekile and Emmah express interest in becoming yoga teachers and in October enrol for the first of four six-monthly modules.
 Dipuo returns from two years of schooling at the Miri Piri School in India and attends Yoga4Alex classes that happen every Saturday at 4Living Guesthouse.
 The first two Yoga4Alex youngsters start working at the 4Living Guesthouse every weekend.

-A group of 20 Yoga4Alex youngsters travel to Magaliesburg to attend the first Gauteng Spring Kundalini Yoga Festival.
+A group of 20 Yoga4Alex youngsters travel to Magaliesburg to attend the second Gauteng Spring Kundalini Yoga Festival, SKYFest.

 Eleven more students join bringing the total group to 58 youngsters who feel Kundalini yoga helps them stay calm and bring focus and clarity to their lives.